Are you an online course creator, and do you want to know how to sell online courses with a Facebook group?

 Just having a Group isn’t enough… You need a community… and if it’s just you posting in the Group, that’s not a community.

-- Only invite your ideal audience in the Group
+- Only invite your ideal audience to the Group

 - Don’t start a Facebook Group until you’ve got 100 potential people to invite